Want to know more about Digital Payments?

 International ACH transfers—payments between a US financial institution and an agency outside the US—are possible but not frequent due to the ease of wire payments for this purpose.
 Other countries like Canada have their own payment clearing systems for domestic payments.

 If you live in the US and pay your electricity bill, rent, or car insurance through a pre-authorized debit, you’re more than likely using ACH.
-This payment method is less ubiquitous for business-to-business (B2B) transactions, although it’s continuing to grow in popularity.
+The ACH payment method is less ubiquitous for B2B transactions, although it’s continuing to grow in popularity.

-In fact, although B2B payment volume (the number of payments made) on the ACH network is much lower than that of consumer payments, B2B payments represent the biggest share of actual dollars flowing through the network (69% in 2021).
+In fact, although B2B ACH payment volume (the number of payments made) on the ACH network is much lower than that of consumer payments, B2B ACH payments represent the biggest share of actual dollars flowing through the network (72.34% in 2022).
 This is because B2B payments tend to be much bigger than consumer payments.

 There are two distinct categories of ACH transactions: direct deposits and direct payments.